 Funder: British Psychological Society

 Dr. Phillips’ research seeks to understand why individuals in US and UK society hold potentially contradictory perceptions of veterans and how perceptions compare cross-culturally.
 Of the fifty-eight semi-structured interviews, 29 US interviews were conducted during the visit.
 This research explores how US and UK public perceptions include both victimized and heroizing sentiments of veterans and how individuals from US and UK society justify their perceptions of veterans in comparable ways: war, deployment and violence are conceptualized as inhumane, barbarous and unhealthy with immediate links to combat-exposure.
 This justifies attributing damage to the veteran bodymind (Price, 2015).
 To understand the veteran’s willingness to risk exposure to violence, a constellation of inherent bodymind dispositions prior to service are associated to veterans (i.e. physically strong, morally-superior, cognitively-limited/naïve).
-This visit has led to a journal manuscript co-authored with Dr. Heather Albanesi and Dr. Vincent Connelly that is in progress.
+This visit has led to the publication of the article, “Understanding the Victimization of US Army Iraq and Afghanistan Veterans in US Public” (2022) in the Journal of Military and Veterans Health co-authored with Dr. Heather Albanesi.

 He, Jun, Nanjing Normal University, 2018-2020